yu2/100-days-of-code/r1-log.md

 Made flexbox tabs work, but having issues with sizing and shrinking.

 ### R1D74 (2/2)
-Learned about loops and matrices to help someone solve a problem.
+Learned about loops and matrices in R to help someone solve a problem.

+### R1D75 (2/9)
+Finished Chapter 1 of You Don't Know Javascript and completed the practice problem.